neko-org/remove-idles/README.md

 # Remove Idles
-Prevents characters from playing their idle animations.
+Prevents players from playing their idle animations.

 ### Chat commands:
 * !RemoveIdles    - Toggles the module off/on